Molly’s Minute: Eyes On Jesus, Not The Storm

 Peter looks at the storm raging around him, fear consumes him, and he starts to sink down into the water.

-Our lives are full of all kinds of storms.
-And when we focus on them, just like Peter, we can get overwhelmed and scared.
+When we focus on the storms in life, just like Peter, we can get overwhelmed and scared.

 But if Peter had just kept his eyes on Jesus, he wouldn’t have been afraid.
-Because instead of being focused on the storm, he would have been focused on the one in control.
+Because instead of focusing on how big the storm was, he would have remembered how big his God is.

 So today, let’s learn from Peter.
-And let’s fix our eyes—not on the storm around us—but on the one with the power to help us through it.
+And let’s fix our eyes—not on the storm around us—but on the one who is in control of it all.

 Matthew 14:31 “Immediately Jesus reached out his hand and caught him.
 ‘You of little faith,’ he said, ‘why did you doubt?’“